SindriaInc/build-certs-route53/readme.md

 ### Tips and Tricks

-For standalone usage you can override security.yaml configuration with volume.
+For standalone usage you can use certbot cache with volume.
 Append this to command above:

-`-v ./config:/var/www/app/config`
+`-v ./letsencrypt:/etc/letsencrypt`

 ## Setup Development Environment